FarzeenArshadGhuman/FarzeenArshadGhuman/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Farzeen Arshad Ghuman
 =============================================================================================================================================

+# 💼 About Me

-* Hi, I'm Farzeen Arshad Ghuman — a passionate and results-driven Data Scientist, Machine Learning & AI Engineer, and Full Stack Developer with a strong foundation in data-driven problem solving and modern web technologies.
+* A passionate and results-driven Data Scientist, Machine Learning & AI Engineer, and Full Stack Developer with a strong foundation in data-driven problem solving and modern web technologies.
 I specialize in designing intelligent systems that merge data science, AI models, and full-stack web applications to deliver real-world impact.
 With experience spanning everything from exploratory data analysis and model development to end-to-end deployment, I thrive on building smart solutions that are both functional and user-friendly.

+# 👨‍💻 What I Do:
+### 🔬 Data Science & Machine Learning
+Predictive modeling, NLP, computer vision, time series, and statistical analysis using Python (Pandas, Scikit-learn, TensorFlow, etc.)

+### 🤖 AI Engineering
+Building intelligent systems using deep learning, LLMs, and multimodal AI with real-world applications.

+### 🌐 Full Stack Development
+Building scalable and responsive web applications using React, Node.js, Express, MongoDB, and REST APIs.

+### 📊 Data Visualization & BI
+Creating insightful dashboards and reports using Power BI, Tableau, and Plotly.

+### ☁️ Cloud & Deployment
+Deploying projects using Streamlit, Flask, FastAPI, Hugging Face Spaces, and cloud platforms like Heroku, Render, and Firebase.
 ------------------------------

 *   🌍  I'm based in Pakistan